-13.6 Direct marketing
+12.6 Direct marketing

 We are subject to certain rules and privacy laws when marketing to our customers.
+Please note that we do not partake in any direct marketing and have no plans to do so.

 For example, a Data Subject's prior consent is required for electronic direct marketing (for example, by email, text or automated calls).
 The limited exception for existing customers known as "soft opt in" allows organisations to send marketing texts or emails if they have obtained contact details in the course of a sale to that person, they are marketing similar products or services, and they gave the person an opportunity to opt out of marketing when first collecting the details and in every subsequent message.